-- Payment is still under negotiation. - 20 minutes of pre-booked extended access per 1000 registered patients to be rounded to the nearest ten minutes. - Concurrent appointments can count towards extended hours requirements. - Nurses can provide up to 50% of extended access time providing that a GP is also present. - Additional sessions to be provided in blocks of at least half an hour.
+- Payment of £1.90 per patient. - 20 minutes of pre-booked extended access per 1000 registered patients to be rounded to the nearest ten minutes. - Concurrent appointments can count towards extended hours requirements. - Nurses can provide up to 50% of extended access time providing that a GP is also present. - Additional sessions to be provided in blocks of at least half an hour.
 Practices with over 6000 patients will provide at least a one hour block with practices with less than 6000 patients providing at least a half hour block. - Extended access to be provided based on a survey of patient preference.
-Where this data is not available priority should be given to evenings. - Expectation that between 6 and 7 consultations would normally be offered in a 1.5 hour period.
+Where this data is not available priority should be given to evenings. - Expectation that 9 consultations would normally be offered in a 2 hour period.